IBM/event-automation/_tutorials/ep-tutorial-3.md

 ### Step 4 : Identify high-value EMEA orders

-The next step is to filter the stream of events based on this new total order value property, to select the high value EMEA orders.
+The next step is to filter the stream of events based on this new total order value property to select the high value EMEA orders.

 1. Add a **Filter** node.